 - Having a previous baby who developed early-onset GBS disease

 If mama shows no signs of infection, baby will be closely monitored for 12 hours after delivery for signs of infection.

 Note: Exact protocol for your Group B Strep treatment will depend on the policies of the birthing place, so it’s important to discuss your options before labor begins.

 How to Treat Group B Strep Without Antibiotics

 If you test positive for GBS, the following strategies promote healthy vaginal flora, which may lower your chances of having GBS at delivery and passing it on to baby.
 No matter which method of Group B Strep treatment you and your healthcare provider decide on, these home remedies are worth a try with your doctor’s approval.

 This midwife found that L. Rhamnosus is particularly effective in combating GBS.
-Not all probiotics have enough of this particular strand, but this is a great option.

 You can also: